mobile-swam/mobile-swam.github.io/README.md

 * swap-clean: A procedure to remove swapped-out pages of a SO-page type
 * SO files: Shared Object files (.so) in a storage (e.g., SSD, NnD)
 * SO pages: Shared Object pages in a memory (e.g., DRAM)
-* swam file: A file-system based swap file to archive the SO pages only from the memory
+* swam file: A file-system based swap file to swap-out/swap-in the SO pages only from/to the memory